dr-ijaz/nlpashto/readme.md

 **[Correction of Whitespace and Word Segmentation in Noisy Pashto Text using CRF](https://doi.org/10.1016/j.specom.2023.102970)**

-- **IEEE**

 _H.
 Ijazul, Q. Weidong, G. Jie, and T. Peng, "Correction of whitespace and word segmentation in noisy Pashto text using CRF," Speech Communication, vol. 153, p.
 102970, 2023._

 - **BibTeX**